iost-official/iost-docs/docs/2-intro-of-iost/Smart-contract.md

 }
 ```

-In a smart contract you can use `BlockChain.call()` to call an ABI interface, and obtain the return value.
+In a smart contract you can use `blockchain.call()` to call an ABI interface, and obtain the return value.
 The system will log the call stack and deny double-spend.

 ## Multi-language Support